 In recent decades, insect populations around the globe have been declining dramatically.
 A 2019 study assessed global insect populations and determined that 40% of all insect species are in decline and some may reach extinction in coming decades if populations are not stabilized.
 Among the causes for these sharp declines, all were human induced, with habitat conversion to human uses topping the list followed by use of synthetic pesticides and fertilizers, human spread of pathogens and invasive species, and climate change.

 Plants in the genus Hosta, collectively referred to as hostas, are one of the premier plants for ornamental gardens that lack full sun.
 These resilient perennials are a mainstay of Midwestern shade gardens and remain popular in temperate regions worldwide.
 However, that wasn’t always the case, leading many folks to source hostas from fellow gardeners or grow their own.

-Tomatoes are the most commonly planted garden crop in the US, as evidenced by the wide range of tomato plants available every year in garden centers.
-Beyond home production of tomatoes, the US has historically lead global commercial production, with the state of California being our top producing state.
+Tomatoes are the most commonly planted garden crop in the United States, as evidenced by the wide range of tomato plants available every year in garden centers.
+Beyond home production of tomatoes, the U.S. has historically led global commercial production, with California being our top producing state.
 So, it is safe to say that Americans grow a lot of tomatoes each year.

 Whether its fungi, bacteria or even viruses, one of the most important aspects of plant disease management is stopping or limiting the spread of infectious pathogens.
 I have always been fascinated by the way these tiny organisms, rarely visible to the naked eye, make their way through nature to infect new plants.
 Many of their stories sound like something out of science fiction, often involving multiple species or special adaptations to enter and infect their host.